caltechlibrary/cold/deployment.md

-# Deploying **cold** and **cold_admin**
+# Deploying **cold**

-Deploying cold and and cold admin on a remote system requires manual setup.
+Deploying cold on a remote system requires manual setup.
 You will need the following software to successfully build and deploy.

 - Deno >= 1.46.3
-- Dataset >= 2.1.18
+- Dataset >= 2.1.21
 - Pandoc >= 3.1
 - GNU Make
 - Git